The newly opened AllBright Club promises to be a “thunderbolt of light and colour” in Mayfair.

 Anna, former CEO of magazine publishing giant Hearst, was introduced to co-founder Debbie Wosskow OBE, the tech entrepreneur, by mutual friends in 2017.

-They opened the first AllBright Club in Fitzrovia last year.
+They opened the first AllBright Club in Fitzrovia in 2018.
 Now, they believe, the time is perfect for their new venture.

 A decade ago the club would not have had the same response.